revaturelabs/interviewquestions/Java/Maven/Maven Repositories.md

 <details> <summary> <b> Show Answer </b> </summary>

 - Local repository - present in developer's machine.
-- Remote repository - present in web server.
+- Remote repository - hosted on intranet web server to be used by companies in their own primies.
 - Central repository - present in maven community.

 </details>